 Tigertail Beach Park

-Tigertail Beach Park is on Marco Island, a small barrier island with soft white sand.
+Tigertail Beach Park is one of the top beaches on Marco Island, a small barrier island with soft white sand.
 The most visited part of this top-rated Naples beach is its tidal lagoon.
 It separates Tigertail Beach Park from the Big Marco Pass Wildlife Area.
 The tidal lagoon hosts plenty of colorful marine life including horseshoe crabs, needlefish, and fighting conchs only found in Florida.

 Visit the butterfly garden to see hundreds of different species of butterflies.
 Inside Tigertail Beach Park on Marco Island, you’ll also find a restaurant serving breakfast and lunch as well as drinks and beer.